starsasumi/dotfiles/README.md

 - The step above above might fail with a message.

-  This is about overwriting dotfiles that exists already.
-Consider backup/remove them, and then rerun `dotfiles checkout`.
+  This is about overwriting dotfiles that exist already.
+Please rename/remove them, and then rerun `dotfiles checkout`.

 - Prevent git from showing untrack files in your home when you type `dotfiles status`